 Anybody driving the Icefields Parkway should stop in at Bow Lake and do this family-friendly hike.
 Hiking along the edge of Bow Lake is a great break.
-Enjoy the great views of Bow Lake on this easy hike.
+Enjoy the great views of a stunning lake on this easy hike.

 The hike along the shores of Bow Lake is a classic, family-friendly hike in the Rockies.
-Start your hike in the Bow Lake parking lot, just before Num-Ti-Jah Lodge.
-This lot fills quickly, so try and get there early.
+Start your hike in the Bow Lake parking lot, which fills up quickly, so try and get there early.

 The hike heads to the right of Bow Lake, passing Num-Ti-Jah lodge on the way.
 Num-Ti-Jah Lodge is a wonderful reminder of the classic era of exploration in the Canadian Rockies.
 Built by Jimmy Simpson during the construction of the Banff to Jasper highway, the lodge opened in 1940 with six guest rooms.
 By 1950 the beautiful 16-room log and stone hotel was open, allowing guests to enjoy the stunning views of Bow Lake.
 Num-ti-jah still has the feel of the 1950s, a charming reminder of a bygone era.